 Shipley has the amazing distinction of housing more same sex couples living together than 98.2% of neighborhoods in the U.S. If you are seeking such a neighborhood, NeighborhoodScout's analysis shows that this is one place that you should consider.

-In addition, the Shipley neighborhood stands out for having an average per capita income lower than 95.0% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Shipley neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.0% of the neighborhoods in America.
 The Shipley neighborhood also has a greater percentage of children living in poverty (57.0%) than found in 96.1% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 Also, if you like to ride the train to work, this neighborhood may be for you.
 NeighborhoodScout's research revealed that 26.1% of the Shipley neighborhood's commuters ride the train to and from work each day, which is more than we found in 97.8% of America's neighborhoods.